BolehVPN provides many extra security features and decent enough speeds for HD streaming, but Netflix and BBC iPlayer are currently blocked.

 To find out about our speed testing methodologies, please read How We Review VPNs.

 BolehVPN has a tiny server network of just 12 countries – by far the smallest we’ve come across.
 Fortunately, it covers the most popular countries, with the majority of servers in Europe and North America, plus a few in Asia.
-However, if you need greater coverage, there are providers out there such as HideMyAss! that boast up to 190 countries.
+However, if you need greater coverage, there are VPN providers out there such as Hotspot Shield that provide access to over 70 countries.

 Platforms & Devices